 Key Domestic airports

-- Ayres Rock (Yulara) – direct flights from Sydney, Brisbane, Melbourne, Adelaide, Darwin and Cairns
+- Ayers Rock (Yulara) – direct flights from Sydney, Brisbane, Melbourne, Adelaide, Darwin and Cairns

-- Alice Springs – direct flights from Adelaide, Brisbane, Melbourne, Sydney, Perth and Ayres Rock
+- Alice Springs – direct flights from Adelaide, Brisbane, Melbourne, Sydney, Perth and Ayers Rock

 - Darwin – all Australian capitals and Broome, Cairns and Townsville

-There are trains from Adelaide and Alice Springs; these are luxury services and are chosen more for the experiences they offer than a way to get from A to B.
+There are trains from Adelaide and Alice Springs; these are luxury services chosen more for the experiences they offer than a way to get from A to B.